 Click on Santiago Gurulé to read a chronology about the exploits of the La Salle Expedition, including his life among the Tejas Indians, surrendering to the Spaniards, being imprisoned in Spain for 2-1/2 years, and finally being released in 1692 by the King of Spain.
 After his release, Grolet and two other of his countrymen, Archibeque and Meusnier, joined colonists recruited from Mexico City as part of a recolonization effort of New Mexico.

-Santiago and Elena only had one son, Antonio Gurulé, baptized 2 April 1703.
-To read the Will Antonio left in 1761, click on Antonio Gurulé.
+Santiago and Elena only had one son, Antonio Gurulé, baptized 2 April 1703 at Nuestro Santo Padre San Francisco Church in Bernalillo, NM.
+To see the baptism record and read the will Antonio left in 1761, click on Antonio Gurulé.

 To see some pictures of La Rochelle, France, the birth place of Jacques Grolet, click on Pictures.
 Other pictures include San Felipe de Neri Church in Albuquerque, New Mexico, where most of the early Gurulé family church records were found and a picture of the Gurule shield which hangs at the Palace of the Governor in Santa Fe, New Mexico.